Creamy Roasted Cauliflower

 Notes

-1. Set aside a few cauliflower florets for the topping.
+1. Keep a few cauliflower florets on the side for topping.

 Tools You'll Need